-The buildings which house the Glenfarclas Distillery date from around 1790, though it was 1844 before a license to distill was granted to one David Hay.
-Upon his death, Hay’s property was sold to his neighbour, John Grant for just £512.
-Today, some six generations later, Glenfarclas remains under Grant ownership.
+The buildings which house the Glenfarclas Distillery date from around 1790 but it was 1844 before a license to distil was granted to farmer, David Hay.
+Upon his death, Hay’s property was sold to his neighbour, John Grant, for £512.
+Six generations later, the distillery remains in the ownership of the same family.

 Such continuity of ownership has been of huge benefit to Glenfarclas and its single malt.
-During the industry downturn of the 1980’s, while rival distillers were winding down and mothballing distilleries, the Grants of Glenfarclas kept the stills running.
-When business picked up again, their warehouses were well stocked with a supply of aged malt that few could match.
+During the industry downturn of the 1980s, rival businesses were winding down and mothballing distilleries.
+The Grants of Glenfarclas, however, kept their stills running and when the market picked up again, their warehouses were well stocked with a supply of aged malt that few could match.

 In 1973, Glenfarclas became one of the first distilleries to create an on-site visitor centre.
 The design included a designated tasting room known as The Ship Room, with walls decked in wood panelling recovered from the RMS Empress of Australia, a ship famed for bringing British troops home from India, thereby ending two centuries of British rule.

-The Glenfarclas malt is matured exclusively in ex-oloroso European oak casks, sourced from the Miguel Martin Cooperage in Jerez.
-The 105 expression, first released in 1968 (and perhaps the forerunner of the trend for cask strength bottlings), weighs in at 60% abv and is a very serious dram that can be bought for the very reasonable sum of £50.
+The Glenfarclas malt is matured in ex-oloroso European oak casks, sourced from the Miguel Martin Cooperage in Jerez.
+The 105 expression, first released in 1968, is an early pioneer and forerunner of the trend towards cask strength bottlings.
+It is bottled at 60% abv and can be bought for the very reasonable sum of £50.

-Smell: Sherry, Caramel, Honey, Apple, Pear, Vanilla, Lemon, faintest hint of Smoke.
+Smell: Sherry, Caramel, Honey, Apple, Pear, Vanilla, Lemon, perhaps the faintest hint of Smoke.

 Taste: Big flavour.
 Sherry and Caramel, Brown Sugar, Cinnamon and Nutmeg.